w3c/wai-tutorials/source/page-structure/regions.html.erb.md

 ### Sections
 {:.ex}

-The `<section>` element marks a general section on the page or inside an article.
+The `<section>` element marks a general region on the page or inside an article.
 It is used for thematic grouping of content.
 By default it has the WAI-ARIA role of `region`.

 {::nomarkdown}
 <%= code_start %>